Walter McKenzie

 Caption

-In 1977, the Anacostia Neighborhood Museum’s Board of Directors voted to include Bradford’s portrait in “Phil Ratner’s Washington,” an exhibition honoring current and former Anacostia residents who contributed to the civic life of the community.
+In 1977, the Anacostia Neighborhood Museum’s Board of Directors voted to include McKenzie’s portrait in “Phil Ratner’s Washington,” an exhibition honoring current and former Anacostia residents who contributed to the civic life of the community.

 Accession Number